Matthew Halton: Post-WWII

 After the end of World War II, he remained in Europe as the network's senior foreign correspondent, covering the Nuremberg Trials, the funeral of King George VI, the coronation of Queen Elizabeth II and the 1954 Geneva Conference, among other stories.
 He also filed frequent reports for the BBC as well.

 Personal life

 Halton's son David later became CBC Television's chief political correspondent.
 His daughter Kathleen married influential British theatre critic Kenneth Tynan, and later established her own career as a writer.

 Later life and death

 In 1956, Halton received an honorary doctorate from the University of Alberta.
 He died several months later, following stomach surgery.

 Legacy

 Matthew Halton High School in Halton's home town of Pincher Creek, Alberta is named after him.

 Archives

-The Matthew Halton fonds is held by Library and Archives Canada, under archival reference number R10120.
-The fonds consists of 2.25 metres of textual records, 174 photographs, 15 audio cassettes, and 2 maps.
+The Matthew Halton collection is held by Library and Archives Canada, under archival reference number R10120.
+It consists of 2.25 metres of textual records, 174 photographs, 15 audio cassettes, and 2 maps.
 The description includes a finding aid.